eggwhat/age-detection/README.md

-# App for face recognition and age detection
+# Application that detects humans in pictures and predicts their age
 Introduction to Machine Learning project